 Smart Alarm Clock

-The 40 Best Fitness Gifts for Your Fittest Friends alarm clock provides a gentler wakeup with soothing sounds and energizing melodies that’ll break the sleep cycle.
+The 48 Best Gifts for Runners Who Already Have a Favorite Pair of Shoes alarm clock provides a gentler wakeup with soothing sounds and energizing melodies that’ll break the sleep cycle.
 There’s even an adjustable nightlight to prevent unwanted falls during the night.

 If you don’t know what to get the runner in your life, this Runner Box from Fuel Goods covers a lot of bases.
 The box comes with snacks, gel chews, electrolyte powders, sunscreen, and even a shaker bottle.
 Because each box is mostly one-off products, you can also get this for your running friend over and over again.